On the Positivity of Kirillov's Character Formula: Introduction

-Kirillov proved his character formula for simply connected nilpotent and simply connected compact Lie groups \cite{K62, K68} and conjectured its universality.
-The validity of this conjecture has been verified for some other classes of Lie groups, most notably for the case of tempered representations of reductive Lie groups by Rossmann~\cite{R78}.
+Kirillov proved his character formula for simply connected nilpotent and simply connected compact Lie groups \cite{K62,K68} and conjectured its universality.
+The validity of this conjecture has been verified for some other classes of Lie groups, most notably for the case of tempered representations of reductive Lie groups by Rossmann~\cite{R78}; see also \cite{V79}.
 Moreover, Atiyah--Bott~\cite{AB84} and Berline--Vergne~\cite{BV82} following the work of Duistermaat--Heckman~\cite{DH82}, have shown that for compact Lie groups, Kirillov's character formula is equivalent to the Weyl character formula.

-Our main results in this paper are as follows.
-We give a direct proof for the positivity of Kirillov's character on the convolution algebra of the Schwartz functions on a connected nilpotent Lie group (Theorem~\ref{T:Positivity for nilpotent Lie groups}), as well as an extension of this result to certain coadjoint orbits of other Lie groups, including $\SL(2, \mathbb{R})$ (Theorem~\ref{T:Positivity for SL(2, R)}).
-Note that the Gelfand--Naimark--Segal (GNS) construction makes the positivity of the Kirillov character formula remarkable, since GNS implies, roughly speaking, that any positive linear functional on a Lie group is the character of a group representation.
-In the last section, we use this method to construct certain representations of $G\times G$ for a connected, simply connected nilpotent Lie group $G$.
-Then in Theorem~\ref{T:comparison of quantizations} we discuss the relation between the representations that we have obtained from the GNS construction and the Kirillov representations corresponding to the coadjoint orbits of $G$.
+Our main contributions in this paper are as follows.
+Rather than construct representations, compute their characters, and compare the results with Kirillov's character formula, we work directly with Kirillov's formula and give direct arguments to prove positivity in the sense of operator algebras.
+More precisely, we give a direct proof for the positivity of Kirillov's character on the convolution algebra of the Schwartz functions on a connected nilpotent Lie group.
+The fact that Kirillov's character defines a positive trace is remarkable in light of the Gelfand--Naimark--Segal (GNS) construction from operator algebra theory, since GNS implies, roughly speaking, that any positive linear functional on a Lie group is the character of a group representation.
+In the last section, we use our positivity result and the GNS to construct a representation of $G\times G$ for a connected, simply connected nilpotent Lie group $G$.
+Then in Theorem~\ref{T:comparison of quantizations} we discuss the relation between the representations that we have obtained from the GNS construction, and the Kirillov representations corresponding to the coadjoint orbits of $G$.
+Indeed, we prove that there is a $G\times G$-equivariant isometric isomorphism between our representation and the Hilbert--Schmidt operators on the underlying representation of $G$.
+We deal with nilpotent groups this way, thereby recovering some of the first results obtained by Kirillov.
+Moreover, in Theorem~\ref{T:Positivity for SL(2, R)}, we prove the positivity of Kirillov's character for coadjoint orbits of unimodular groups such as $\SL(2, \mathbb{R})$ in the presence of supplementary geometric hypotheses on the orbits that are automatically satisfied in the nilpotent case.
+One hypothesis is the existence of a real polarization; a second is a completeness hypothesis on the (locally affine) fibers of the associated Lagrangian fibration.